eventprotocol/event-protocol-webapp/README.md

 ```

 # Accessing The Application
 1. On you web browser access `http://DOCKER_MACHINE_DEV_IP:3007` as found earlier.
 This port points to the react client application.
-On the production settings. http://DOCKER

 # Running Tests
 1. Run tests using this command